05 Nov 1984

 Defying many pre-race predictions, he ran more than two-and-a-half minutes quicker than Dennis Kimetto’s world record mark of 2:02:57 – recording a jaw-dropping time of 2:00:25.

 He went on to secured victory in wet conditions at the 2017 Berlin Marathon, recording 2:03:32 to claim an eighth marathon win in nine starts and seventh successive 42.2km victory.
 In April, Eliud maintained his remarkable winning streak by clinching a third victory on the streets of London, triumphing on a hot, spring day in 2:04:17.

-In his most recent outing, Eliud completed a remarkable tenth successive victory over the 42.km distance by securing an unprecedented fourth London Marathon title.
+Eliud completed a remarkable tenth successive marathon victory in April by securing an unprecedented fourth London Marathon title.
 To add further gloss to the performance he ran the second fastest time in history (2:02:37) and a course record mark.